Generic Name: esomeprazole sodium

 Esomeprazole Injection Description

 The active ingredient in esomeprazole sodium for injection is (S)-5-methoxy-2[[(4-methoxy-3,5-dimethyl-2-pyridinyl)-methyl]sulfinyl]-1 H-benzimidazole sodium, a proton pump inhibitor that inhibits gastric acid secretion.
-Esomeprazole is the S-isomer of omeprazole, which is a mixture of the S- and R-isomers.
+Esomeprazole is the S-isomer of omeprazole, which is a mixture of the S- and R- isomers.
 Its molecular formula is C17H18N3O3SNa with molecular weight of 367.4 g/mol (sodium salt) and 345.4 g/mol (parent compound).
-Esomeprazole sodium is a white or almost white, hygroscopic powder.
-It is very soluble in water and freely soluble in ethanol (95%).
+Esomeprazole sodium is freely soluble in water.
 The structural formula is:

 Esomeprazole Injection - Clinical Pharmacology